-Market forces and worldwide events are accelerating the need for digital transformation in K–12 and higher education, in public and private education, in all regions of the world, both inside and outside of the classroom, and for traditional and nontraditional students.
+Market forces and worldwide events are accelerating the need for digital transformation in K–12 and higher education and in public and private education, in all regions of the world, both inside and outside of the classroom, and for traditional and nontraditional students.
 In higher education, disparities in educational outcomes and the rising costs of higher education are forcing educators to rethink how they meet their institutional missions and the possibilities offered by new technologies.
-IDC Government Insights: Worldwide Education Digital Transformation Strategies analyzes key education IT and digital transformation trends focusing on outcomes-based reforms, learning and pedagogical innovations, efficient student administration competencies, and forward-looking future campus operations management.
+IDC Government Insights: Worldwide Education Digital Strategies analyzes key education IT and digital transformation trends focusing on outcomes-based reforms, learning and pedagogical innovations, efficient student administration competencies, and forward-looking future campus operations management.
 Published research tracks the current and future trends of IT acquisition, digital transformation implementations, and technological innovation in educational institutions.
-IDC Government Insights: Worldwide Education Digital Transformation Strategies research analyzes the role of ICT in K–12 and higher education across technologies, learning modes, and geography, identifying emerging solutions and developing concepts including best practice case studies and objective third-party assessments of solution providers.
+IDC Government Insights: Worldwide Education Digital Strategies research analyzes the role of ICT in K–12 and higher education across technologies, learning modes, and geography, identifying emerging solutions and developing concepts including best practice case studies and objective third-party assessments of solution providers.

-IDC Government Insights: Worldwide Education Digital Transformation Strategies
+IDC Government Insights: Worldwide Education Digital Strategies

-The IDC Government Insights: Worldwide Education Digital Transformation Strategies research advisory service analyzes the latest technological developments in education including K–12, higher education, lifelong learning programs, and the EdTech market.
+The IDC Government Insights: Worldwide Education Digital Strategies research advisory service analyzes the latest technological developments in education including K–12, higher education, lifelong learning programs, and the edtech market.
 This service develops unique and comprehensive analyses of data focused on providing actionable recommendations.
-Relevant market data is collected through IDC Government Insights' proprietary research projects, spending forecasts, focused surveys, ongoing communications with industry experts, education industry stakeholders, and technology vendors and is complemented by secondary research from conferences, publications, and third-party news sources.
+Relevant market data is collected through IDC Government Insights' proprietary research projects, spending forecasts, focused surveys, and ongoing communications with industry experts, education industry stakeholders, and technology vendors and is complemented by secondary research from conferences, publications, and third-party news sources.
 To ensure relevance, our analysts work with subscribers to identify and prioritize specific topics to be covered in research documents.

 Throughout the year, this service will address the following topics:

-- Hardware, software, and IT services use in the education sector by region and in the United States
+- Hardware, software, and IT services use in the education sector

 - Best practices and lessons learned from digital education implementations around the world